Program Director: Michael Babich, MD

 Our large teaching faculty contains a breadth and depth of specialty and subspecialty expertise, including many excellent Advanced Endoscopists, General and Transplant Hepatologist, and IBD Specialists.

 Integration with a broad range of specialists and support services, including integrated medicine specialists, nutritionists and dieticians, bariatric and colorectal surgeons, medical and radiation oncologists, lends to a training experience that is thorough and enlightened, and truly facilitates the competency of system-based practice.
 State-of-the-art diagnostic and endoscopic equipment, highly trained and specialized faculty, and an active liver transplantation program all facilitate our goal of producing "cutting edge" gastroenterologists.

-A comprehensive conference schedule incorporates numerous multi-specialty clinical pathology conferences, practice management, quality improvement, and patient safety series, in addition to core curriculum series, with extensive fellow involvement, to help foster our fellows' clinical educations.
+A comprehensive conference schedule incorporates numerous multi-specialty clinical pathology conferences, practice management, quality improvement, and patient safety series, in addition to core curriculum series, Journal Club, Board Review, Morbidity and Mortality (M&M), and Research conference with extensive fellow involvement, to help foster our fellows' clinical educations.

 Excellence in ambulatory gastroenterology is achieved by incorporating a large number of hospital and community-based clinics, and participation in multiple subspecialty clinics.

 A very active program of scholastic activity and clinical research ensures all our fellows complete their training as published authors, as well as thought-leading clinicians.
 Our graduates have pursued highly successful careers in both private and academic arenas, in all parts of the country.